stephenscripts/Effective-C/NOTES/Chapter Two.md

 type that uses the same amount of storage: unsigned char, unsigned short int, unsigned int, unsigned long int, and unsigned long long int.
 The unsigned types can be used to represent only positive numbers and zero.

+An enumeration, or enum, allows you to define a type that assigns names (enumerators) to integer values in cases with an enumerable set of constant values.
+The following are examples of enumerations:

+enum weekdays {Sun, Mon, Tues, Weds, Thurs, Fri, Sat};